GettyImages-1136867497.jpg GettyImages-1136867497.jpg

 Super is your savings for retirement.
 So it makes sense that there is an age you have to reach to get access to the funds you’ve saved.

 When you reach what we call your preservation age, you can access your super if you permanently retire.
-That age depends on when you were born but for most people the age is 60.
-This table tells you when you can access your super based on how old you are right now:
+From 1 July 2024 this is age 60 for everyone.

 So you’re old enough, now what?

-Once you’ve celebrated the birthday that applies to you, there’s another box to tick before you get access to your super.
+Once you’ve celebrated your 60th birthday, there’s another box to tick before you get access to your super.
 We call this a condition of release and leaving the workforce for good is one of these conditions.
 So if you retire for good after reaching your preservation age, you can get your hands on your super.

 If you change jobs on or after turning 60, you can continue to work and also access your super.
 Or you can wait until you reach age 65 and access your super, even if you’re still working.